Firm Profile > Hogan Lovells US LLP > Washington DC, United States

 - Cyber law (including data privacy and data protection)

 - Appellate: Supreme Courts (States and Federal)

 - Government relations

-- Healthcare: health insurers
+- Healthcare: advice to health insurers

 - Energy litigation: oil and gas